ReSurfEMG/ReSurfEMG/README.md

 How to get the notebooks running?
 Assuming the raw data set and metadata is available.

-0. If you want to work with the stable version create an empty environment, and install there:
+0. In theory if you want to work, but never develop, as a conda user with the stable version create an empty environment, and install there:
-    NB: at present (February 2023) we do not reccomend this route.
+    NB: at present (February 2023) we do not reccomend this route for any users.
     * Make sure you are in no environment:
       `conda deactivate` (repeat if you are in the base environment) You should be in no environment now